 The difference between Social Care and Continuing Healthcare

 Depending on which category you fall under will depend on who pays and it is critical to understand the difference between social care and continuing healthcare.
 We've been through it personally and all of our our guidance is based on this experience and the information we have found from government websites and other agencies.
-We can help you make sense of it.
+We can help you make sense of it, but it cannot be taken or relied upon as legal advice, just general information and guidance around the broad subject of care funding.

 Our Assessment Support Service

 Whilst each person will have different objectives and needs, our aim is to provide you with enough information so you are able to understand what continuing healthcare is, how to apply for it, how to interpret the criteria and how to prepare for the multi-disciplinary meeting you will need to attend.
-We will also help you ensure that care records are recorded accurately and with sufficient detail to ensure the Decision Support Tool used as part of the assessment accurately reflects the person’s care needs.
+We will also help you ensure that care records are recorded accurately and with sufficient detail to ensure you know what the National Framework Document and the Decision Support Tool used as part of the assessment, looks like and that they accurately reflects the person’s care needs.

 If don’t put accurate information into the assessment, you are unlikely to get the correct outcome.

-We customise our service to suit your needs and it may include one or all of the following areas;
+We customise our service to suit your needs and it may by telephone, or by Skype or in person and include one or all of the following areas;

-- Assisting the family to prepare comments prior to the Clinical Commissioning Group (CCG) decision or panel
+- Assisting the family to appeal a decision made by the Clinical Commissioning Group (CCG)

 Our charges are based on an hourly rate and we agree the number of hours required at each stage before we commence any work for you.
 It’s transparent and you are in control of the costs at each stage.